Shinmera/qtools/README.md

 Currently, the reader macros `#<` to call `unbox` and `#>` to call `make-gc-finalized` on the following object are available.

 ## Extending Qtools
-The Widget class options and the widget environment can be extended by the user.
-If you find yourself repeating certain actions or definitions, you may want to define shortcuts using these.

 ### Copying and Finalizing
 In order to account for your own objects and operations you can extend the `copy` and `finalize` functions by using `define-copy-method` and `define-finalize-method` or `defmethod` directly.
 The two define macros bring the convenience of automatically resolving to a Qt class (and thus using `copy/finalize-using-class`) if possible, making it all look a bit cleaner.